How to get bigger, quicker wins by optimizing your testing workflow

 • The green arrow is long: In other words, you have a strong desire to learn how each change affects conversion, maybe for one of the following reasons:

 • Because the change is expensive.
-For example, if you’re about to offer a bold guarantee, if you’re changing the price, or if you’re about to start giving away a premium (a free gift), you need to know how successful the change is, so you can work out if it’s cost effective.
+For example, if you’re about to offer a bold guarantee, if you’re changing the price, or if you’re about to start giving away a premium (a free gift), you need to know how successful the change is, so you can work out if it’s cost-effective.

 • Because the stakes are high.
-For example, you may be planning to implement this particular change on other sites, on other pages or in other media (e.g., in offline advertising), so a bad decision would be costly.
+For example, you may be planning to implement this particular change on other sites, on other pages, or in other media (e.g., in offline advertising), so a bad decision would be costly.

-• The lower, yellow arrow is short: The time for a test to reach significance is low, perhaps because (i) the page gets a lot of traffic, so tests reach significance quickly, (ii) because you are testing changes that greatly outperform the control.
+• The lower, grey arrow is short: The time for a test to reach significance is low, perhaps because (i) the page gets a lot of traffic, so tests reach significance quickly, (ii) because you are testing changes that greatly outperform the control.

 Lower driving force, greater restraining forces.